Annual sweet pea is similar in appearance to the perennial sweet pea, except that it comes in a wider range of colors and the flowers are fragrant.

-Alternate compound leaves with winged petioles arising from winged stems.
-Leaves green.
+Alternate, compound leaves with winged petioles arise from winged stems.
+The leaves are green.

-Pea-type flowers in a wide range of colors; fragrant.
-Numerous cultivars are available and flower color varies by cultivar.
+Fragrant pea-type flowers come in a wide range of colors.
+Numerous cultivars are available, and flower color varies by cultivar.

 The fruits are legumes (pods), containing pea-like seeds.
-Seeds should not be eaten.
+The seeds should not be eaten.

 Annual sweet pea requires full sun to light shade.
 These plants do best when temperatures are cool, so they may not do well in very hot summers.

 List of pests and diseases:

 This plant has no serious problems.